patbeirne/tf/README.md

 cat -l244-$ log.txt        # from 244 to the end
 ```

 For `grep`  and `sed`, the patterns are *MicroPython* regular explressions, from the `re` module.
-If a pattern has a space character in it, then the pattern must be wrapped in  single-quote ' characters; patterns without an embedded space char can simply be typed.
+If a pattern has a space character in it, then the pattern **must** be wrapped in  single-quote ' characters; patterns without an embedded space char can simply be typed.
 [The line parser is basically a `str.split()` unless a leading ' is detected.]
-To include a single quote in a quoted-pattern, you can escape it with \ .
+To include a single quote in a quoted-pattern, you can escape it with ``\'` .

 Here are some valid uses of `sed` and `grep`